Imperial States: Race, War, and Expansion in American History, 1860s-1920s HIST4279

 - Typically Offered: Either Semester 1 or Semester 2

 This course explores the history of the United States in a time of continental consolidation and overseas expansion (1860s-1920s).
 The period witnessed the violent closing of the frontier, the rise of new race regimes in former slave states, an increasing fixation on foreign markets and labour, and the formal acquisition of a colonial empire.
 US power in the late nineteenth and early twentieth centuries also relied upon new circuitries of exchange in a rapidly connecting world.
 These global transfers complicated distinctions between nation and empire, and placed the United States in close conversation with European imperial formations.
 In studying overlapping histories of nation and empire, the course traces the origins and character of US global power.

-15 x 1-hour lectures and 5 x 1-hour seminars over ten weeks as scheduled in MyCampus.
+10 x 2-hour seminars per student.
 This is one of the Honours options in History and may not run every year.
-The options that are running this session are available on MyCampus
+The options that are running this session are available on MyCampus.

 Requirements of Entry

 Available to all students fulfilling requirements for Honours entry into History, and by arrangement to visiting students or students of other Honours programmes who qualify under the University's 25% regulation.